jtsu/IOSXE_Post_ConfigDiff/USECASE.md

-#USE CASE Description
+# IOS-XE Post ConfigDiff - Tracking IOS-XE config diffs with collaboration clients

-## IOS-XE Post ConfigDiff - Tracking IOS-XE config diffs with collaboration clients
+## USE CASE Description

 Some times it can be difficult to identify exactly what config changes were make on a Cisco switch or router.
 There are certainly applications on the market to help examine and identify configuration differences.
 But it would be nice to track those changes and see a history of that information in a single collaboration tool that you use on a daily basis.

 We created a simple application that would track configuration changes and post those changes to a Webex Teams room.
 With all the changes now posted in a room, it is very easy to scroll back to see what changes were made.